Surajchandraa/ShellScripting/README.md

 - In this concepts of shell scripting will be covered
 - clone this repo and run shell programs using `bash xy.sh`

+## Contribution
-- feel free to contribute in this repo.
+feel free to contribute.
+Add projects